 The House-version of the nutrition title, which passed last fall, proposed slashing food stamps by $40 billion.
 Its approval would have caused more than 55,000 Coloradans to fall off the program altogether, as well as resulted in deep losses among grocery retailers and those whose jobs depend on the food retail supply chain.

 The nutrition title of the Farm Bill most notably includes $8.6 billion in cuts to food stamps over 10 years, primarily focused on “Heat and Eat,” an opt-in program utilized by 17 states to connect food stamp allotment with fuel assistance for heating and cooling.
 Colorado does not participate in “Heat and Eat.”

 The average household utilizing food stamps now only receives about $1.40 per meal, per person, following the across-the-board benefit reduction in November 2013.

 SNAP offers temporary support to those affected by the economic downturn, many who are seeking employment, getting by on meager wages, or having to choose between paying medical bills and food.
 Every dollar matters to a family or individual trying to make ends meet.

-These cuts would be in addition to the SNAP benefit reduction set for Nov.
-1. All households receiving SNAP benefits will be impacted when a temporary provision of the American Recovery and Reinvestment Act of 2009, which includes more than 500,000 Coloradans.
-The reduced monthly benefits to purchase groceries will make it more challenging for families and individuals to access nutritious food.
+These cuts would be in addition to the SNAP benefit reduction that went into effect on Nov.
+1, 2013.
+All households receiving SNAP benefits were impacted when a temporary provision of the American Recovery and Reinvestment Act of 2009, which includes more than 500,000 Coloradans.
+The reduced monthly benefits to purchase groceries make it more challenging for families and individuals to access nutritious food.